 - Disconnect the terminal cables.
-You can do this by loosening cable clamps screws.
-First take out the negative (black) cable and then the positive (red) cable.
+You can do this by loosening cable clamps and screws.
+First, take out the negative (black) cable and then the positive (red) cable.

-- Unfasten and remove the hold-down bracket of the battery which helps keeping the battery safe and secured.
+- Unfasten and remove the hold-down bracket of the battery which helps keep the battery safe and secured.
 Now remove the 2 long screws.

 - Now, pull up the battery and remove it.
 Never lift it using its terminals.

-- Make sure to dispose it properly by returning to the workshop or the store where replacement battery is purchased from or to some other drop-off location.
+- Make sure to dispose of it properly by returning it to the workshop or the store where the replacement battery is purchased from or to some other drop-off location.